spences10/scottspence.com/posts/2021/01/19/github-user-details/index.md

 ## Approach

-The idea is to use a serverless function that will take in a GitHub usename and use that to query the GitHub GraphQL API and return data related to the username.
+The idea is to use a serverless function that will take in a GitHub username and use that to query the GitHub GraphQL API and return data related to the username.

 The API data will then be used to populate a pie chart showing the